-Certain statements included in this document are forward looking and are therefore subject to risks, assumptions and uncertainties that could cause actual results to differ materially from those expressed or implied because they relate to future events.
+Certain statements included in this document are forward-looking and are therefore subject to risks, assumptions and uncertainties that could cause actual results to differ materially from those expressed or implied because they relate to future events.
 Consequently, the actual performance and results could differ materially from the plans, goals and expectations set out in our forward-looking statements.
-Accordingly, no assurance can be given that any particular expectation will be met, and readers are cautioned not to place undue reliance on forward looking statements that speak only at their respective dates.
+Accordingly, no assurance can be given that any particular expectation will be met.